 This course will provide the student with an understanding of the principles involved in the design of municipal water supply, municipal sanitary sewerage and private on-site waste treatment (POWTS) systems.
-Pre-requisite: Stormwater Management, 10-607-172 and Aggregates and Concrete, 10-607-149.

-CIVILET 10607193 Career Development - Civil Engineering Program 1 Credits/Units
+CIVILET 10607193 Career Development 1 Credits/Units

 Prepares students for work in a professional engineering environment by providing them with a knowledge and understanding of themselves and others.
 This course also guides students through the etiquette required for success in the job market and assists them in assembling the materials and information necessary for effective job applications and interviews.